Dear sweet babies,

 You also have had more nights with longer wake-ups.
 Wide awake at 3am is not ideal, babies!
 Get to sleep!
 Sometimes we give you a snack and/or put you in the Rock N Play so you can relax and rest again.

-Speaking of relaxing, Malcolm, you have been doing a lot of side-rolling, while awake and also in your sleep.
+Speaking of relaxing, M, you have been doing a lot of side-rolling, while awake and also in your sleep.
 During the really hot week this month, we kept finding you in new spots in your crib.
 Several times I found a hand or foot through/in the crib bars!

 And speaking of cribs, this month the second crib finally got built, and a week later, you started sleeping in separate cribs.
 Growing up so fast. 😦